WHO WE ARE

 Amy Connolly is a mother, teacher, and scientist who hails from Seattle but has been living in New Orleans since 2003.
 Amy holds a BS in Biology from Santa Clara University and an MS in Biology from the University of Memphis.
 She has served in Cameroon as a Peace Corps Volunteer where she completed an assignment in Agroforestry and conducted agricultural and forestry interventions.
 She studied community ecology at the University of Memphis and conducted her thesis on milpa (small farm) recovery and fertility as a function of distance from old growth tropical forestry stands.
-Amy is certified in K-12 science education and has taught biology, physical science and math at the high school level.
-She has also worked as a Peace Corps Recruiter, a Voluntary Agency Liaison (VAL), Intergovernmental Affairs Liaison, and Intergovernmental and Congressional Affairs Supervisor for FEMA, and as Site Coordinator for Catholic Charities’ ESL program.
 In 2004 Amy co-founded a non-profit called Baobab Leadership Initiative which brought New Orleans high school students on overseas service-learning projects and developed leadership skills.
-She is a founding member of New Orleans Red Beans and Rice Parade and Social Aid Club and enjoys participating in neighborhood improvement projects and political advocacy events.
+She is a founding member of New Orleans Red Beans and Rice Parade and Social Aid Club and works as Small Business Specialist with the Federal Emergency Management Agency (FEMA).